We'll meet you where you are

 Send your FAFSA information to Penn State University by selecting "Search by School Code" and using the code: 003329.

-- Is you are a Pennsylvania resident, apply for Pennsylvania financial aid from the Pennsylvania Higher Education Assistance Agency (PHEAA).
-May 1 is the deadline to apply for state PHEAA grants.
+- Pennsylvania residents: apply for Pennsylvania aid from the Pennsylvania Higher Education Assistance Agency (PHEAA) after completing your FAFSA.

 Keep in mind that many student aid sources, especially University funds, have limited funding and are awarded to eligible students on a first come, first served basis.
 Waiting to file the FAFSA may mean you will not be awarded funding for which you would otherwise qualify because the available funds have run out.